Workshop | Stronger Together for Gender Equality: The transformative power of female leadership

 How learning will happen

-- The programme is structured over five weeks, each week focusing on a core component of social leadership.
+- The programme spans five weeks, each week focusing on a core aspect of social leadership.

-- At the beginning of the week, participants will be introduced to the week’s online content.
-They will receive a practical task to complete by the end of the week.
+- At the start of each week, participants will gain access to the week’s online content, alongside a practical task to be completed by week’s end.

-- By the end of the week, the practical task should be finished, and participants will receive a reflective writing task.
+- By the close of the week, participants are expected to have completed the practical task and will be provided, with the reflective writing assignment.

-- Every week, a live session will be organised in which facilitators will check learning progress and encourage peer learning and reflection.
+- Each week, a live classroom session will be conducted where facilitators will assess learning progress, foster peer learning and encourage reflection.

 - be aged 18–35

 - be a resident of an EU/EEA country or Switzerland